Key facts about histamine intolerance

 What is histamine?

-Histamine is a protein that is a biogenic amine – biological active substances that carry out a range of important tasks in the body.
-For example, it acts as a neurotransmitter during an allergic reaction and controls the sleep-wake cycle, production of stomach acid and blood pressure.
+Histamine is a protein that is a biogenic amine – these are biologically active substances that perform different roles in the body.
+For example, it acts as a neurotransmitter during an allergic reaction and controls the sleep-wake cycle, stomach acid production and blood pressure.

-We still can’t explain what exactly causes a histamine intolerance.
+We’ve answered the question “What is histamine intolerance?” but what about the cause?
+We still can’t explain what exactly causes histamine intolerance.
 The assumption is that there is an imbalance between histamine and the impaired activity of the enzymes diamine oxidase (DAO) and histamine N-methyltransferase (HNMT), which break down histamines.
+It is possible that the cause of histamine intolerance is linked to the gut.
+The enzyme DAO is formed in the intestinal mucosa.

 Normally, the enzyme diamine oxidase (DAO) breaks down surplus histamine in the body.
-If this enzyme isn’t working properly, or if there is too little of it, a histamine intolerance can occur.
-In this case, just a small amount of histamine will cause an allergic reaction.
+If this enzyme isn’t working properly, or if there is too little of it, histamine intolerance can occur.
+In this case, just a small amount of histamine will cause a reaction.

 What are the symptoms of a histamine intolerance?

-The signs of a histamine intolerance primarily occur during and after eating.
-Possible symptoms include:
+The signs of histamine intolerance occur primarily during and after eating.
+Histamine intolerance can be associated with some of the following symptoms:

 • Sudden reddening of the skin